Department of Design and Environments

 Integrated systems approach to inventory and analysis of biological, physical, social, behavioral, and cultural elements of the landscape.
 Development of analysis tools, processes, design programming, data sources, and manipulation as applied to landscape architectural design and landscape planning.
 Typically Offered: Fall.

 This course examines contemporary issues of urban and regional planning and design through focus on a particular project, generally in partnership with a local community or agency.
-It complements the integrated fall studio (LARC 554), utilizing thematic readings, case studies, and GIS-based geodesign methods applied to urban and regional design and planning.
-Particular emphasis is placed on: theory and methods in community design and planning; analytical methods and modeling; case study method in design; and data-driven design.
+It complements the integrated fall studio (LARC 5540), utilizing thematic readings, case studies, and GIS-based geodesign methods applied to urban and regional design and planning.
+Particular emphasis is placed on theory and methods in community design and planning; analytical methods and modeling; case study method in design; and data-driven design.
+Typically Offered: Varies.

 Prereqs: Graduate standing or permission

 The professional landscape architecture comprehensive studio with options to study on campus or elsewhere in collaboration with students from allied professions.
-Attendance at outside events, lectures, symposiums, films may be required.
-(Fall only)
+Attendance at outside events, lectures, symposiums, and films may be required.
+Typically Offered: Fall.

 The professional landscape architecture comprehensive studio with options to study on campus or elsewhere in collaboration with students from allied professions.
-Attendance at outside events, lectures, symposiums, films may be required.
-(Spring only)
+Attendance at outside events, lectures, symposiums, and films may be required.
+Typically Offered: Spring.

 Graduate final project with faculty advisor.